amp-labs/connectors/README.md

 **Note**: If your provider requires variables to be replaced in the catalog (providers.yaml), there is a defined list of options that will replace placeholders with actual values.
 Error message will indicate what options are missing.

 For example, a provider may use `{{workspace}}` in the base URL which needs to be replaced with an actual customer instance name.
-In that case, you would initialize the connector as usual:
+In that case, you would initialize the connector like this:

 ```go
 conn, err := connector.NewConnector(